Hertzole/gold-player/README.md

 ## How do I get started?
 #### If you want to use it in a game:
 Go to [Releases](https://github.com/Hertzole/gold-player/releases) and get the latest release in the form of a Unity package.
 This will make sure you get a version that should work just fine without any problems.
-However, if you want to get the latest version (that might not work as intended!) you have to download the entire repository and extract the needed files from it.
+However, if you want to get the latest version (that might not work as intended!) you have to download the entire repository and extract the needed files from it. **NOTICE THAT THE PROJECT REQUIRES AT LEAST UNITY VERSION 2018.1!**
 #### If you want to contribute:
 Fork the project and start making your changes.
 Commit them in your own repository and then submit a pull request on this page.
-Keep in mind that if you want to contribute you should follow the coding style present in the other files.
+Keep in mind that if you want to contribute you should follow the coding style present in the other files. **NOTICE THAT THE PROJECT REQUIRES AT LEAST UNITY VERSION 2018.1!**

 ## What do I get?
 When you use this player controller you will get the following: